tcjcodes/nutritional-therapy-site/src/content/labs/gi-map-dna-stool-test.md

-If you feel you digestion may be compromised this test looks at underlying pathogens that could be at the root of the problem.
+If you feel your digestion may be compromised this test looks at underlying pathogens that could be at the root of the problem.
 But even if you aren’t having digestive complaints, this test can reveal answers to headaches, autoimmune issues, inflammation concerns, constipation, infertility, skin